julie-ho/web-component-experiments/readme.md

 This ReadMe contains:

-1) A summary of DECO’s investigation into web components
+1) A summary of DECO’s (Design Engineering Collaborative Operations) investigation into web components
 2) Information about the repository and how to run the code

 ## Investigation

-Deco investigated several options for supporting a design system.
-These options included:
+DECO investigated several options for supporting a design system.
+These options included implementing:

-* Implementing a design system using just HTML / CSS
+* A design system using just HTML / CSS
-* Implementing a design system using HTML, CSS, and JS structured similar to bootstrap
+* A design system using HTML, CSS, and JS structured similar to bootstrap
-* Implementing a design system using HTML, CSS, and JS structured using web components
+* A design system using HTML, CSS, and JS structured using web components
-* Implementing a design system using just Angular 7
+* A design system using just Angular 7
 * Not implementing a design system

 In the end, we felt that implementing a design system structured using web components was the option we’d like to move forward with.
 Implementing a design system structured similar to bootstrap was another leading option.